WRECKME/Hello-world/README.md

 Hello rookie

-This is your first time to use the github.
+This is your second time to use the github.